criipto/docs-old/eid-specifics/order-no-bankid.md

 When all signatures are in place the signed agreement is sent to your bank for further processing and eventual issuance of your merchant certificate.

-Once issued the certificated is installed directly into Criipto's or the BankID infrastructure.
+Once issued the certificated is installed directly into Criipto's infrastructure.